kpopnet/kpopnet.json/README.md

 K-pop open data.

-Package provides minified `kpopnet.json` with information about all K-pop bands and idols.
+Package provides `kpopnet.json` with information about all K-pop groups and idols.

 ## npm